m15a/flake-fennel-tools/README.md

 Some of these tools are missing in [nixpkgs][8][^1].
-This repository aims to help Fennel developers using Nix by providing a [Nix flake][9], which ships with Fennel development tools including those missing ones.
+This repository aims to help Fennel developers using Nix by providing a [Nix flake][9], which ships Fennel development tools including those missing ones.

 Moreover, this flake provides Fennel development version (i.e., `main` branch head).
 So it would help you test your Fennel application/library against the cutting edge.